itglue/api-contest/README.md

 - There must be a flexible asset type that stores the Active Directory domain name, and its ID must be hard-coded into the script in the Find-MyOrganization function.
 For our IT Glue tenant, that ID is 25110.
 - The installed version of Powershell on which the script is run must be at least version 3
 - The machine on which the script is run must have the ActiveDirectory PowerShell module installed.
+- The script must be run with sufficient AD privileges to make password changes.

 ### Submitter
 - David Hirsch, 11 June 2019